thraraujo/pysymmpol/docs/_build/html/_sources/getting-started.md.txt

 # #
 # # #
 ```
-Further details on the other functionalities can be found in the tutorial."
+Further details on the other functionalities can be found in the tutorial.

 ### Homogeneous and Elementary Polynomials